awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. If you need to preserve the private IPv4 address of the instance, you must delete the subnet in the current Availability Zone and then create a subnet in the new Availability Zone with the same IPv4 address range as the original subnet\.
 Note that you must terminate all instances in a subnet before you can delete it\.
 Therefore, you should create AMIs from all of the instances in your subnet so that you can move all instances from the current subnet to the new subnet\.

 1. Launch an instance from the AMI that you just created, specifying the new Availability Zone or subnet\.
 You can use the same instance type as the original instance, or select a new instance type\.
-For more information, see [Launching Instances in an Availability Zone or Local Zone](#using-regions-availability-zones-launching)\.
+For more information, see [Launching Instances in an Availability Zone or a Local Zone](#using-regions-availability-zones-launching)\.

 1. If the original instance has an associated Elastic IP address, associate it with the new instance\.
 For more information, see [Disassociating an Elastic IP Address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.